Tell us your interests.

 Single enrollment means you apply to one of nine undergraduate colleges where you will earn a bachelor’s degree.
 This is the most common option.

 Students may apply for fall or spring semester.
 If applying for fall, first-year applicants to Syracuse University are offered two ways to apply: either through the Early Decision plan or the Regular Decision plan.
-Please refer to Application Deadlines for more information on deadlines.
+Please refer to Application Deadlines for more information.

-If Syracuse University is your first choice, consider applying for Early Decision (ED).
+If Syracuse University is your first choice, consider applying for Early Decision (ED & EDII).
 As an ED candidate, you agree to enroll at Syracuse University if admitted to your preferred college.
+The EDI application deadline is November 15.
+The EDII application deadline is January 1.
 You may apply to other colleges and universities through regular decision, with the understanding that you will withdraw these applications if admitted to Syracuse University.
-ED candidates are typically notified of their admission decision prior to January 1.
+EDI candidates are typically notified of their admission decision prior to January 1.
+EDII candidates will be notified beginning in mid- January.

 As part of the ED application, you will be required to submit your e-signature on the Common Application agreeing to the terms of ED.
 Your parent and guidance counselor will need to sign off as well.